Exam 3 Study Guide

 Live video cannot be cached.
 We have seen the benefits of the fanout that CDNs offer by having many servers at the edge; a video stream can be replicated onto multiple edge servers so it doesn’t have to be sourced from the origin.
 CDNs can also help with progressive downloads, which is there the user can start watching content while it is still being downloaded.

 Today, HTTP Live Streaming, or HLS, is the most popular protocol for streaming video.
 It allows the use of standard HTTP to deliver content and uses a technique called Adaptive Bitrate Coding (ABR) to deliver video.
-ABR support playback on various devices in different formats & bitrates.
+ABR supports playback on various devices in different formats & bitrates.

 The CDN takes on the responsibility of taking the video stream and converting it into to a sequence of chunks.
 Each chunk represents between 2 and 10 seconds of video.
 The CDN then encodes each chunk at various bitrates, with can affect the quality & resolution of that chunk of video.
 For content delivery, the HLS protocol uses feedback from the user’s client to select the optimal chunk.
 It revises this constantly throughout playback since network conditions can change.